YunusEmreAlps/Nginx/1. Introduction/en_step1.md

 In this lab, we will cover the basic installation and configuration of Nginx on a Linux server.

 ## Installation

+Nginx is available in the default repositories of most Linux distributions.
+You can install Nginx using the following commands:

 - **Ubuntu/Debian**: